What Is Short Selling? The Benefits and Risks Explained

 One of the most popular and time-proven tactics is called short selling.

 The Basics of Short Selling

-Short selling is an investment strategy that is used when an investor believes that a stock will go down in value.
+Short selling is an investment strategy which investors employ when they anticipate a significant decline in a stock's value.

 What Are the Benefits of Short Selling?